djcopley/Tiltometer/CONTRIBUTING.md

 ## Testing

 When testing your changes just be cautious.
 All I ask is that you make sure your update doesn't break anything.
+Beleive it or not it's that simple!

 ## Submitting changes